 The Implant is deployed and secured to the leaflets of the valve, acting as a filler in the regurgitant orifice.
-The primary components of the Implant are the spacer, paddles, and clasps constructed from Nitinol and covered in polyethylene terephthalate.
-The 10000IS Implant also comprises a titanium nut and bolt, PEEK bushing, and a silicone seal.
-The 10000ISM Implant also comprises a titanium nut, bolt, distal and proximal plate, and a silicone seal and is a smaller size implant.
+The primary components of the Implant are the Spacer, Paddles, and Clasps constructed from Nitinol and covered in polyethylene terephthalate.
+The 10000IS Implant comprises a titanium nut and bolt, PEEK bushing, and a silicone seal.
+The 10000ISM Implant is a smaller size implant and also comprises a titanium nut, bolt, distal and proximal plate, and a silicone seal.